oanegros/Blender_for_Biologists_2023/lessons/2_multichannel.md

 <img src="../figures/multichannel nodes.png" width="600"/>

+You've already learned how to do multichannel volume rendering in [lesson 1c](./1c_multichannel.md).
 If you want to combine multiple channels rendered as volume to mesh, you need a separate `Geometry`(Cube) for each channel, as the `Mesh to Volume` modifier only thresholds one channel. </details>

 <details><summary>Hints for mask renders</summary> Outlines are not very easy to make, other render modes may work easier, such as very transparent or translucent materials.